Welcome to today's edition of the Rush 24-7 podcast.

 Every key decision and action they take must be approved by us in advance.

-Designated Admiral Thad Allen, who has nearly four decades of experience responding to such disasters as the National Incident Commander.
+Designated Admiral Thad Allen, who has nearly four decades of experience responding to such disasters, as the National Incident Commander.

 And if he orders BP to do something to respond to this disaster, they are legally bound to do it.

-So for example, when they said they would drill one relief well to stem this leak, we demanded a backup and ordered them to drill two.
+So, for example, when they said they would drill one relief well to stem this leak, we demanded a backup and ordered them to drill two.

-And they are in the process of the Where's all this information been?
+And they are in the process of doing well.

 As we devise strategies to try and stop this leak, we're also relying on the brightest minds and most advanced technology in the world.